 Option a – Income not fully reported for taxation

-Which of the following is incorrect in the context of the simple circular flow of Income model? i.
+Which of the following is incorrect in the context of the simple circular flow of income model? i.
 Aggregate consumption is greater than aggregate expenditure ii.
 The model assumes government intervention iii.
 No trade takes place with foreign countries

 a) Only i